cl-unrc-lab/MaskD/Readme.txt

 	/bin : Contains the binaries

-	/doc : Contains the grammar of the MaskD language
+	/doc : Contains the grammar of the MaskD language and the experiments made.

 	/lib : Contains external libraries